 What is the best time to use a starter for sourdough bread?

 The optimum point to use a sourdough starter is when it has risen to its highest point.
 Otherwise known as the peak, the highest point of the rise should be reached 3-4 hours after being fed.
-Cooler temperatures and less vibrant starters can mean that they will take longer (up to 14 hours) to reach its summit.
+Cooler temperatures and less vibrant starters can mean that they will take longer (up to 14 hours) to reach their summit.
 Once it reaches the top, the starter will stay there for 1-2 hours.
-After this the starter will collapse.
+After this, the starter will collapse.

-Different flours and levels of bacteria, warmth and many other factors affect the rate in which a sourdough starter rises.
+Different flours and levels of bacteria, warmth and many other factors affect the rate at which a sourdough starter rises.
 There isn’t a guaranteed perfect time window for the best time to use a starter, you have to learn how to watch it.

 How to tell if my starter is at its peak?

 After it has been fed, check the starter every 60 minutes.
 If it has a thick consistency, expect to see large bubbles throughout the preferment, especially on the surface.
 A combination of large and small bubbles is good.